walmartlabs/concord-website/docs/api/repository.md

 <a name="create-repository"/>
 ## Create a Repository

-Creates a new repository with specified parameters.
+A new repository can be created with a POST request and the required parameters.

 * **URI** `/api/v1/org/{orgName}/project/{projectName}/repository`
 * **Method** `POST`